ingresso-group/feather-demo/readme.md

 * disableInitialToZoom
 * changeColorScheme (Array of strings) (Hex colors, e.g ['#462446', '#B05F6D', '#EB6B56', '#FFC153', '#47B39D', '#CDCBA6', '#008891', '#00587A', '#ff0000', '#0F3057'])
 * selectPerformance (String) (ID of desired performance, you get this from the Ingresso API; when this function is called, the widget will automatically make itself visible)
+* setPreloader ({css, html}) - if you set this, it will override the default preloader
+* setLegend (Object) - when new availability data is received, you can take the legend object, change any values within it (prices, messages) and then use this function to send it back to the app.
+It will immediately update the displayed prices.

 Availability data and colours are received via their own callbacks (**onNewAvailabilityData** and **onNewLegendColors**) and are needed in order to display pricing information and colors for the selected seats.
 (Each seat's data contains a reference to a specific legend item, for price/colour)

 ## Reserving Seats

 It's enough to call the **reserve** method on the library, which will start the reservation process.
-It will handle edge cases as well (if the selected seats have become unavailable in the meantime, or any error caused by the back-end) and will fire the **goToCheckout** callback when the reservation process is complete or **onReserveStopped** if an error has appeared.
+It will handle edge cases as well (if the selected seats have become unavailable in the meantime, or the back-end has responded with any other error) and will fire the **goToCheckout** callback when the reservation process is complete or **onReserveStopped** if an error has appeared.

 When called, **goToCheckout** will contain a **transaction_uuid** property, that represents a unique identifier assigned to that specific order.
 You can then go on to reserve that order, based on the token, via the Ingresso API.